 Advancements in radiation training technology

-With the use of the RaFTS radiological detection hardware, trainees are able to participate in highly realistic radiation training scenarios that utilise their actual operational equipment, but without the need for a live radiation source.
+With the use of the RaFTS radiological detection hardware, trainees are able to participate in highly realistic radiation training scenarios that utilize their actual operational equipment, but without the need for a live radiation source.

 Historically, the effectiveness of radiation detection training has often fallen short due to difficulties in yielding realistic configurations from small quantities of representative radiation sources.